exercism/python/exercises/practice/leap/.articles/performance/content.md

 To benchmark the approaches, we wrote a [small benchmark application][benchmark-application] using the [`timeit`][timeit] module.
 All methods are "fast", but the difference may be easier to see graphically.
-Note that the y-axis values in the chart have a `1e-7` multiplier: all run times are sub-microsecond:
+**Note**: The y-axis values in the chart have a `1e-7` multiplier.
+ All run times are sub-microsecond.

 <p>
   <img